-5. Councillor Conduct
+5. COUNCILLOR CONDUCT

-Clause 2.1 of the Councillor Code of Conduct identifies the Primary Principles of conduct that in performing the role of a councillor, he or she must comply with the Act and must:
+Clause 2.1 of the Councillor Code of Conduct identifies the Primary Principles of conduct that in performing the role of a councillor, a Councillor must comply with the Act and must:

-- a) act with integrity - b) impartially exercise his or her responsibilities in the interests of the local community - c) not improperly seek to confer an advantage or disadvantage on any person.
+- a) act with integrity - b) impartially exercise their responsibilities in the interests of the local community - c) not improperly seek to confer an advantage or disadvantage on any person.